tourias/cordova-plugin-add-swift-support/README.md

 If the `cordova-plugin-add-swift-support` plugin is already installed to your project, then you can add your own Swift plugin as usual, its prefixed Bridging-Header will be automatically found and merged.

-If you have some targets in your project that don't need support for a bridging header (e.g. watch app written completely in Swift), you can configure excluded targets in a comma-separated list as follows:
+If you have some targets in your project that don't need support for a bridging header (e.g. watch app written completely in Swift with no Objective-C dependencies), you can configure excluded targets in a comma-separated list as follows:

 `<preference name="SwiftOnlyTargets" value="WatchExtension,TodayExtension" />`